reverentgeek/okta.github.io/_source/_use_cases/events-api-deprecation/index.md

 ### Data Structure

 Each of the API resources has an associated data structure, also referred to as the resource "representation" or data model.
-The System Log API's representation is the [LogEvent object](https://developer.okta.com/docs/api/resources/system_log#logevent-object).
+The System Log API's representation is the [LogEvent object](/docs/api/resources/system_log#logevent-object).
 It captures the occurrence of notable system events.
-The Events API's representation is the [Event object](https://developer.okta.com/docs/api/resources/events#event-model).
+The Events API's representation is the [Event object](/docs/api/resources/events#event-model).
 LogEvent has more structure and a much richer set of data elements than Event.
 It is one of the principal improvements of the System Log API over the Events API.

 One of the most important attributes of an event in the Okta system is its "event type" designation.

-In the Events API, the [`action.objectType` attribute](https://developer.okta.com/docs/api/resources/events#action-object) attribute denotes the event type.
-In the Logs API, the [`eventType` attribute](https://developer.okta.com/docs/api/resources/system_log#event-types) represents the event type.
+In the Events API, the [`action.objectType` attribute](/docs/api/resources/events#action-object) attribute denotes the event type.
+In the Logs API, the [`eventType` attribute](/docs/api/resources/system_log#event-types) represents the event type.
 The values in each of these fields are generally different, although there is some overlap for historical purposes.
-In the interest of easing the transition from the Events API to the System Log API, LogEvent's [`legacyEventType` attribute](https://developer.okta.com/docs/api/resources/system_log#attributes) identifies the equivalent Event `action.objectType` value.
+In the interest of easing the transition from the Events API to the System Log API, LogEvent's [`legacyEventType` attribute](/docs/api/resources/system_log#attributes) identifies the equivalent Event `action.objectType` value.
 The [Event Type Mapping](#event-type-mapping) section of this guide provides a static mapping of Events API event types to System Log API event types.

 Another essential difference between the two systems is the manner in which detailed information is encoded.
-The Events API textually encodes the specifics of a particular event instance into the [`action.message` attribute](https://developer.okta.com/docs/api/resources/events#action-object).
+The Events API textually encodes the specifics of a particular event instance into the [`action.message` attribute](/docs/api/resources/events#action-object).
 This encoding burdened consumers with having to correctly parse data themselves and led to brittleness in downstream systems when wording changed.
 The System Log API expands and enriches the data model to support storing these values as atomic, independent attributes.
-Context objects, such as the [AuthenticationContext object](https://developer.okta.com/docs/api/resources/system_log#authenticationcontext-object) and [GeographicalContext objects](https://developer.okta.com/docs/api/resources/system_log#geographicalcontext-object) objects, provide attributes that are common across event types.
-The [DebugContext object](https://developer.okta.com/docs/api/resources/system_log#debugcontext-object) houses event-type-specific attributes.
+Context objects, such as the [AuthenticationContext object](/docs/api/resources/system_log#authenticationcontext-object) and [GeographicalContext objects](/docs/api/resources/system_log#geographicalcontext-object) objects, provide attributes that are common across event types.
+The [DebugContext object](/docs/api/resources/system_log#debugcontext-object) houses event-type-specific attributes.

 #### Event / LogEvent Comparison Example

-This section illustrates the differences between the two APIs data model and attribute contents using a single admin user login event as captured by both systems as an illustrative example.
+This section illustrates the differences between the Events and System Log data models using a single admin user login event as an example.

 ##### Events API Event